Derpenstein69/derp-chat/README.md

 2. Create a new table in the database to store analytics data by adding a new migration file in the `migrations` directory.
 3. Use WebSockets to send real-time updates to the client by broadcasting analytics data to all connected clients whenever a new message is received.
 4. Update the client-side code in `src/client/index.tsx` to display real-time analytics data.

+## Context-aware Responses

+The chat application now supports context-aware responses by maintaining a conversation history for each user session.
+This allows the AI assistant to provide more relevant and coherent responses based on the context of the conversation.

+### Implementing Context-aware Responses

+1. Extend the `ChatMessage` and `Session` types in the `src/shared.ts` file to include fields for context-aware responses.
+2. Update the server-side code in `src/server/index.ts` to maintain a conversation history for each user session and use it to generate context-aware responses.
+3. Update the client-side code in `src/client/index.tsx` to handle context-aware responses and display them appropriately.

+## Personalized Interactions

+The chat application now supports personalized interactions by leveraging user profile information.
+The AI assistant can tailor its responses based on the user's preferences, interests, and past interactions.

+### Implementing Personalized Interactions

+1. Extend the `ChatMessage` and `Session` types in the `src/shared.ts` file to include fields for personalized interactions.
+2. Update the server-side code in `src/server/index.ts` to leverage user profile information and generate personalized responses.
+3. Update the client-side code in `src/client/index.tsx` to handle personalized interactions and display them appropriately.

+## Multi-modal Interactions

+The chat application now supports multi-modal interactions by allowing users to send and receive messages in different formats, such as text, images, and videos.
+The AI assistant can analyze and respond to these different formats appropriately.

+### Implementing Multi-modal Interactions

+1. Extend the `ChatMessage` and `Session` types in the `src/shared.ts` file to include fields for multi-modal interactions.
+2. Update the server-side code in `src/server/index.ts` to handle multi-modal interactions and generate appropriate responses.
+3. Update the client-side code in `src/client/index.tsx` to handle multi-modal interactions and display them appropriately.